Eddington-Residents-Association/website/docs/handbook.md

 ## School, nursery and families

 [University of Cambridge Primary School](https://www.universityprimaryschool.org.uk/){:name='primary-school'}
 is a [new state school](https://www.universityprimaryschool.org.uk/) built to support the population growth in North West Cambridge.
-In 2024 it will have a school roll of 656 children across a single pre-school class (for children turning 4 during that academic year) and three primary classes for reception through Year 6 (ages ~5 to ~11).
+In 2024 it will have a school roll of 656 children across a single preschool class (for children turning 4 during that academic year) and three primary classes for reception through Year 6 (ages ~5 to ~11).

 [Bright Horizons Day Nursery](https://www.brighthorizons.co.uk/our-nurseries/eddington-nursery){:name='nursery'} is a day nursery for children from 3 months to 5 years.
 80% of places are reserved for the children of students and staff of the University, and subject to their own [application process](https://www.childcare.admin.cam.ac.uk/application-process).

 [A State Secondary School](https://www.meridiantrust.co.uk/cmat-academies/darwin-green-academy/){:name='secondary-school'} with catchment area including Eddington and Darwin Green is planned to open in 2026.
-In the interim older kids are served by the distant [Impington Village College](https://ivc.tela.org.uk/) and [Chesterton Community College](https://ccc.tela.org.uk/).
+In the interim older kids are served by the distant [Impington Village College](https://ivc.tela.org.uk/) and [Chesterton Community College](https://ccc.tela.org.uk/) though the local school is officially a feeder for neither.

 [Teddington Playgroup](https://eddington-cambridge.co.uk/whats-on/teddington){:name='teddington'} meets every Tuesday at 10am at Storey's Field Centre.
 There are toys and activities for babies, toddlers and pre-school kids - mostly unstructured play with some group singing at the end.
 Local health visitors regularly attend to offer advice and baby-weighing services, normally on the first Tuesday of the month.